Code-Triarii/ccse-ccsne-cks-cka-road-to-container-expert-trainings-security/README.md

 - [Practical DevSecOps](https://www.practical-devsecops.com/) - to Practical DevSecOps for the amazing learning journey.
 - [ChatGPT 4](https://chat.openai.com/) - for acceleratining the creation of scenarios and solutions.
 - [MITRE container attack matrix](https://attack.mitre.org/matrices/enterprise/containers/) - for proving good insights about how to exploit and leverage applications vulnerabilities hosted in containers.
+- [Excalidraw](https://excalidraw.com/) - for creating amazing diagrams in minutes.

 [🔝 Back to top](#-practical-devsecops-ccse-preparation)